CuriousGeorge121/infosys222/week01/week01.md

 ## How to design a relational database?
 - It is often far from obvious to decide how to store data from an application as relations.
 A considerable part of the course will deal with a methodology for good relational database design

-	<i class="fa fa-question-circle-o"></i> Suggest how to represent the following types of data as one or more relations: 1) a contact list, 2) a shopping cart
+- 🤔 Suggest how to represent the following types of data as one or more relations: 1) a contact list, 2) a shopping cart

-	<i class="fa fa-question-circle-o"></i> Can you avoid (or reduce) duplication of data?
+- 🤔 Can you avoid (or reduce) duplication of data?

 ## Database design methodology